 Keep in mind that things will taste a bit less sweet once frozen.
 Experiment until you find the flavor combinations you love.

 Some popsicle recipes to try:

-Got a favorite recipe for homemade ice pops?
+Got a favorite recipe for homemade popsicles?

-Disclosure: This post does include Amazon affiliate links.
+Disclosure: This post does include affiliate links.
 If you make a purchase through those links, I am paid a small amount in way of advertising fees.

 I know what we’re gonna do this summer.